 The Company granted performance-based stock options to certain employees.
 These stock options were exercisable only upon achievement of specified performance targets.
-During the year ended December 31, 2016, the Company determined that the achievement of these specified performance targets occurred.
+During the year ended December 31, 2016, the Company determined that the achievement of specified performance targets occurred.
 Upon achievement of the performance targets, 60,000 options became immediately vested.
 The Company recorded stock based compensation expense of \$235 during the year ended December 31, 2016 related to these awards.
 The grant date fair value of these awards was \$3.92 per share.

-As of December 31, 2016 and 2015, there were outstanding unvested service-based stock options held by non-employees for the purchase of 63,375 and 27,750 shares, respectively, of common stock.
+As of December 31, 2017 and 2016, there were outstanding unvested service-based stock options held by non-employees for the purchase of 45,000 and 63,375 shares, respectively, of common stock.